crashoverride777/swifty-ads/README.md

                 print("Configure successful with consent status")

                 // Configure mediation networks for GDPR and COPPA if required
-                // See mediation network documentation
+                // See googlemediation network documentation

                 // After mediation partners are configured ads can be displayed and we can try to preload them for the 1st time